jfchoii/saints3/wiki/Guild-Handbook.md

 ##   Guild Quiz  ([Google Form](https://forms.gle/ksRt3FR1xCmgdJFb6))

 If you take a quiz, then you have learned what is necessary to become a True Saint and can now go through the Rite of Passage!
-Contact any officer in discord or in game to schedule this elite and fun event and find out what is in the guild hall basement, (dungeon)!
+Contact any officer in discord or in game to schedule this elite and fun event and find out what is in the guild hall basement (dungeon)!